-Potatoes can be a trouble-free crop if you follow a few simple practices, though they’re not completely immune to typical garden problems.
-Here are some problems you need to be on the lookout for to keep your potato harvest intact.
+Potatoes can be a trouble-free crop if you follow a few simple practices, though they’re not immune to typical garden problems.
+Here are some you might face.

 - Insect Pests: To protect growing plants from foliage-munching Colorado potato beetles and flea beetles, cover the plants with a layer of floating row cover.
 These two pests can affect yields by reducing the amount of photosynthesis taking place in the leaves.
 It’s important to control them, if possible.

 - Garden Rodents: Voles and other rodents can be problematic to growers using straw mulch on their potatoes.
-If you find teeth marks on your harvested potatoes, you may need to set a few mousetraps in sideways, empty tin cans to control them.
+If you find teeth marks on your harvested potatoes, you might need to set a few mousetraps inside sideways, empty tin cans to control them.

-- Sunlight Exposure: When potato tubers are exposed to sunlight, they produce both chlorophyll and solanine, a glycoalkaloid poison.
+- Sunlight Exposure: When potato tubers are exposed to sunlight, they produce chlorophyll and solanine, a glycoalkaloid poison.
 Green patches on the potatoes is evidence of sunlight exposure.
-Although solanine found in many different members of the tomato family, green potatoes have enough to make you sick, so avoid eating any potatoes with green patches present.
-To prevent greening, be sure to hill your potato plants.
+Although solanine is found in many different members of the tomato family, green potatoes have enough to make you sick, so avoid eating any potatoes with green patches.
+To prevent greening, hill your potato plants.

 Saving Small Potatoes For Spring Planting

-With a little extra effort, it’s possible to save your own seed potatoes for next year’s plantings.
-After harvesting, pull the smallest tubers from the bunch and store them in a completely dark box or bin, wrapped in layers of newspaper.
-Put the box or bin in a cold garage or root cellar, but do not allow it to freeze.
-They’ll be shriveled by the time planting-time arrives next spring and they may have already sprouted, but the tubers can still be used.
+With a little extra effort, you can save your own seed potatoes for next year’s plantings.
+After harvesting, pull the smallest tubers from the bunch and store them in a dark box or bin, wrapped in layers of newspaper.
+Put the box or bin in a cold garage or root cellar, but do not let it freeze.
+The potatoes are shriveled by the time planting-time arrives next spring and they might have already sprouted, but the tubers can still be used.

 The downside to saving your own seed potatoes is the increased risk of disease.
 Pathogens can easily overwinter on the seed potatoes and be reintroduced to the garden.
 Purchasing certified disease-free seed potatoes at the start of each season avoids this problem.